-Traditionally, after the rice planting season (toward the end of rainy season) villages on the river banks prepare themselves for the upcoming boat racing festival in and around their communities.
+Traditionally, after the rice planting season (toward the end of rainy season) villages on the river banks prepare themselves for the boat racing festival that they look forward to in and around their communities.

 Dragon boats (long boats built specifically for racing purposes) are taken down from their houses onto the rivers.
 Teams of rowers start practising weeks or months before the boat racing season arrives.

 In the countryside where Lao tradition still runs deep, every household in the host village prepares special food and drinks.
 One type of food that almost every household prepares for their guests are noodles (Khao Poon in Lao).
 As guests arrive at their houses they are offered some noodles and something to drink.
 This tradition has been carried on for generations and it’s also practised in boun pavet, and boun bang fai (rocket festival).
 It is still seen in city of Vientiane, but it is not as common and normally only happens among close families and friends.

 Apart from providing food and drinks, the host village also needs to build temporary shelters for the invited guests and the rowing crews, to stay the night before the racing day.
 These shelters are as simple as bamboo huts or tents.
 Each family in the village contributes basic stuff like mattresses, pillows and blankets.